Small Cameras Deserves Professional MF Control Too

 - Sturdy, Positive-locking Lens Mount.
 For the time when we do use a cinema lens.
 (Just like the mount upgrade option on the Canon C300 MK2)

 - Ergonomics.
 For the video-centric pro model, please, don't make it too large, otherwise the whole talk about small cameras getting good focus control becomes moot.
 At least give us one video-centric model with DSLR-like form factor.
 And please, for god's sake, don’t make it shaped like the Canon C100 / C300.
 They have the worst ergonomics.

 If you want to use any image from this website you have to ask for permission.
-You cannot copy more than 20 words from any of our posts.
+You cannot copy more than 20 words from any of my posts.
 And you have to define the source with "Source: The RIght Lens (working link)."

 I am have no affiliation with any company whose products are mentioned in my articles unless otherwise stated, nor do I accept any financial reward from them.

 This article was published by DPREVIEW on Feb 17th, 2019.

 Click here to read this article and join the discussion there.